T. J. Bell: Racing career

-He drove a limited schedule for Bobby Jones Racing in 2006 in the ARCA Series, as well as driving the No. 07 Green Light Racing truck in the Truck Series.
+Bell drove a limited schedule for Bobby Jones Racing in 2006 in the ARCA Series, as well as driving the No. 07 Green Light Racing truck in the Truck Series.
 In 2007, Bell signed to drive sixteen races for Roush Fenway Racing's No. 50 Ford F-150 in the Trucks in 2007.
-Despite driving in elite equipment he had only one top-ten finish and ended the year 22nd in points.
+Despite driving in elite equipment, he had only one top-ten finish and ended the year 22nd in points.
 He finished out 2008 with TRG Motorsports when he replaced Andy Lally in the No. 7.
 Bell impressed many, scoring five top-tens for TRG before leaving to drive Red Horse Racing's No. 11 Toyota vacated by David Starr.
 In 2010, he drove the No. 50 for new team MAKE Motorsports, and will drive with them in 2011.

 Bell made his Cup Series debut at the May Darlington race, driving the No. 50 Chevrolet for Joe Falk, a Virginia car dealer who owned LJ Racing from 1997 to 2000.
 The car finished 38th after the transmission gave out after 67 laps.
 Bell ran several more races later in the year, attempting a run for Rookie of the Year honors.

 In 2012, Bell ran full-time in the Nationwide Series for MAKE Motorsports, in addition to making selected Sprint Cup Series starts for FAS Lane Racing.
 He also ran selected races in the Truck Series for JJC Racing.
 In early August MAKE Motorsports began skipping races due to a lack of funding.

 Since 2012, Bell has been a journeyman in the Truck and Xfinity Series.
 He has raced for various teams like Niece Motorsports and CMI Motorsports at the Truck level and MBM Motorsports and Obaika Racing in the Xfinity tier.